iansstuff15/travelogoue/README.md

 ## `Step 2`

+2. Place the travelogue folder in project directory Xampp/htdocs

+## `Step 3`

+3. Run both the apache server and the database in the Xampp Control Panel

+## `Step 4`

-2. click another terminal/add another terminal then type
+4. click another terminal/add another terminal then type

 ### `npm start`

 to start the web